Easy Homemade Coleslaw

 Happy Cooking! xo Kristen

-• Onion (Optional): If desired, you can add up to 2 tablespoons of grated or finely minced yellow or white onion for a slight pungent flavor.
-I prefer coleslaw without the addition myself.
+• Add Onion: If desired, you can add up to 2 tablespoons of grated or finely minced yellow or white onion for a slightly pungent flavor.
+I personally prefer coleslaw without the addition.

-If you want to cut back on fat, calories, and/or cholesterol, or make an egg-free version of coleslaw, use plain Greek yogurt in place of the mayonnaise for the coleslaw dressing.
+• Lighten it Up: If you want to cut back on fat, calories, and/or cholesterol, or make an egg-free coleslaw, use plain Greek yogurt instead of the dressing's mayonnaise.

-1. Shred the Veggies.
-While you can use the large holes on a box grater to shred the carrots and cabbage by hand, the easiest way to shred the vegetables is is to use a food processor fitted with a grater blade.
-Alternatively, you can opt to finely chop the coleslaw and carrots.
+1. Shred cabbage and carrots.
+While you can use the large holes on a box grater to shred the carrots and cabbage by hand, the easiest way to shred the vegetables is to use a food processor fitted with a grater blade.
+Alternatively, you can opt to finely chop the cabbage and carrots.

 Clear mixing bowl with shredded green cabbage and shredded carrots.

 1. Combine.
-Add the shredded carrots and cabbage to the prepared dressing and toss to coat.
+Add the shredded veggies to the prepared dressing and toss to coat.

 2. Chill.
 Cover and refrigerate for at least 1 hour to allow time for the cabbage to soften slightly and the flavors to meld together.